 Longevity Issues to Consider

 But will you run out of information to share?
 There are some niches, like health, that are always evolving.
-Sometimes it is because of technology and sometimes because of new knowledge that is gained that was not known before.
+Sometimes it is because of technology and sometimes because of new knowledge gained that was not known before.

 Then you might find something such as how to store water that has you scrambling for new topics to cover after a few months.
 Maybe you covered rain barrels and treating water, you did product reviews and a how-to series, and now you are all out of ideas.